TheGiraffe3/Jibauni/README.md

 **The Jibauni have been PRed to vanilla Endless Sky.
 The pull request is here: [#10867](https://github.com/endless-sky/endless-sky/pull/10867)**

-This is a plugin for the free, open-source game Endless Sky (endless-sky.github.io).
+This is a plugin for the free, open-source game [Endless Sky](endless-sky.github.io).

 ## General Information
 This plugin adds a robotic faction called the Diba and a species named the Jibauni.